krakend/krakend-documentation/configuration/templates.md

 date: 2018-09-21
 linktitle: Configuration with templates
 title: "Introduction to Templates"
-description: Understanding how to work with templates in the flexible configuration and other components.
+description: Understanding how to work with Go templates in the flexible configuration and other components.
+Template syntax and practical snippets to resolve common situations.
 menu:
   community_current:
     parent: "010 Configuration files"